apathinwalking/linode-config/README.md

 ip route get 8.8.8.8 | awk '{print $NF; exit}'
 ```

+You have to make sure that your IP Address is static for this.

 edit this file:

 ```
 nvim /etc/postgresql/9.5/main/pg_hba.conf
 ```

-Add this line, and replace with your ip address:
+Add this line, and replace with your ip address (followed by something like /24):

 ```
 host all all <ip-address> trust